Brian Woodahl (2021)

 Three exams (none are comprehensive).

-Approximately 10 partial-credit questions/problems.
+Approximately 70 multiple choice questions.
 Study guides will be posted about a week before the exam.

-Scores will be posted online to Canvas (exams are not returned to students).
+Scores will be posted online to Canvas (scantrons and exams are not returned or shown to students).

 Students need not take last exam, if they are satisfied with their scores on the first two exams.

 Typed, double-spaced, single-sided, and a minimum of one thousand words.